Pecant-Pie/robopack/README.md

 # Rules for the server
 1: Don't bully anyone\
 2: Don't grief for the sake of griefing\
-3: Don't steal anyone's stuff\
+3: Don't get caught stealing anyone's stuff\
 4: Code dem Turtles!!!